 2. Prepaid expenses

-Another deduction eligible small businesses can claim are prepaid expenses.
+Eligible small businesses can claim a tax deduction for prepaid expenses that stretch forward for up to 12 months.
 You can claim a deduction this year if you pay for next year’s insurance policy, utility bill or professional subscription before 30 June.

 3. Business account and loan expenses